status-im/specs/docs/draft/sticker-pack.md

 ## Abstract

-In this specification, we describe how Status app uses IPFS gateway to store stickers.
+In this specification, we describe how Status uses the IPFS gateway to store stickers.
 We will explore image format, how they are uploaded and how an end user can see them inside the Status app.

 ## Definition